766-Project-Winter-2023/FootStepModel_with_RL/README.md

 ## When open it, if show normalmap settings warning, please click ignore.

-footstep model with rl can be used to creating realistic footsteps.
+## We implemented footstep model with rl to creating realistic footsteps.

 Pengxiang Jia, Yide Ma